benfulcher/ResearchResources/pages/Coding.md

 * [Time machine](https://atom.io/packages/git-time-machine) lets you interactively view the history of each file in your repository.
 * The pain of merge conflicts is eased by [this package](https://atom.io/packages/merge-conflicts).

+#### Terminals
+* On Mac, [iTerm2](https://iterm2.com/) is free and far superior to the in-built terminal app.
+* :fire: If you are fancy, you can change to using the [fish shell](https://fishshell.com/), which has lots of cool features.
+* :fire: If you want to set up your Mac with lots of cool terminal superpowers, [look no further](https://github.com/ghaiklor/iterm-fish-fisher-osx).

 ### Cluster computing
 * ***ALL*** code on a cluster should be a clone of a git repository on Github.
   You should have another clone on a local computer that you can edit, and keep all versions synchronized through push/pull.
   You never want to have any risk of versions of the same code becoming out of synch.
+* As well on your local computer, you should take the time to set up an [ssh-key](https://help.github.com/articles/generating-an-ssh-key/) for Github on the server, to avoid typing in your password each time.
 * You should have a nice interactive way of getting data/outputs to/from the server.
   The best is [Transmit](https://panic.com/transmit/); free alternatives are [Cyberduck](https://cyberduck.io/), or [FileZilla](https://filezilla-project.org/).
+* You should set up an [ssh key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) for each server you use regularly, to avoid typing in your password every time you connect.
+* To avoid typing in the full username and servername every time you connect to your server, you set up an [ssh config file](https://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/).

 ## Languages